Home | Browse Topics | Criminal & traffic law | Bullying, harassment and sexual harm | What counts as “harassment”?

 Harassment Act 1997, s 5

-It will also be harassment of you if any of the different acts that make up the pattern of harassment are done to your family members, rather than to you directly, in order to harass you – for example, if the harasser sends a letter to your teenage daughter, knowing this will upset you.
+It will also be harassing you if any of the different acts that make up the pattern of harassment are done to your family members, rather than to you directly, in order to harass you – for example, if the harasser sends a letter to your teenage daughter, knowing this will upset you.

 Did this answer your question?